Erik Spoelstra: Coaching career

-Miami Heat (1997–present)
+Miami Heat (1995–present)

 Assistant coach (1997–2008)

-Roya Vaziri, then the director of player personnel for the Heat, convinced then general manager Dave Wohl to offer Spoelstra a position with the team.
+Chris Wallace, then the director of player personnel for the Heat, convinced then general manager Dave Wohl to offer Spoelstra a position with the team.
 Spoelstra was hired as the Heat's video coordinator in 1995, although at first he was not promised the position past the summer of that year.
 Pat Riley was named the Heat's head coach not long after Spoelstra's hiring.
-Erik's father, Jon Spoelstra, said, "Contractually, Riley wasn’t allowed to bring in his video guy, otherwise, Erik would have been out of a job right then."
+Erik's father, Jon Spoelstra, said, "Contractually, Riley wasn't allowed to bring in his video guy, otherwise, Erik would have been out of a job right then."

-After two years as video coordinator, he then served two years as an assistant coach/video coordinator.
-Spoelstra was promoted to assistant coach/advance scout in 1999, and later became the Heat's assistant coach/director of scouting in 2001.
-Many of Spoelstra's colleagues attribute his ascent in the Heat coaching ranks to his strong work ethic.
+After two years as video coordinator, Spoelstra was an assistant coach/video coordinator for two years.
+He was promoted to assistant coach/advance scout in 1999, and later became the Heat's assistant coach/director of scouting in 2001.
+Many of his colleagues attribute his ascent in the Heat coaching ranks to his strong work ethic.
 As an assistant coach, he was credited for improving Heat star shooting guard Dwyane Wade's balance and jump shot after Wade's return from the 2004 Summer Olympics.
 Spoelstra won his first NBA championship as an assistant coach when the Miami Heat defeated the Dallas Mavericks in the 2006 NBA Finals.